weiyilee17/learning-notes/README.md

 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch. -->

 ```
 pnpm build
 pnpx yarn deploy
 ```

+Deployment website would be available at: https://weiyilee17.github.io/learning-notes/